State-dependent geometries from magic-enriched quantum codes: Discussion

 Our analysis also highlights an important distinction between operator reconstruction and state recovery in approximate codes.
 While these notions coincide in exact QECCs, they can diverge when recovery becomes approximate.
 The framework developed here focuses on optimal state recovery and entropic quantities rather than operator reconstruction.
 Clarifying the relation between this entropic picture and operator-based formulations remains an important direction for further study.

 From an algebraic perspective, extending holographic code models beyond the exact-code regime might require new mathematical tools.
 Approximate erasure correction breaks the exact algebraic structures underlying area operators in operator algebra quantum error correction.
-Developing a theory of approximate $C^*$ or von Neumann algebras may therefore be helpful for defining geometric observables in approximate codes.
+Developing a theory of approximate $C^*$ or von Neumann algebras may therefore be helpful for defining geometric observables in approximate codes \cite{Kitaev:2024qak}.
+Furthermore, our work does not constrain the possibility of having state-dependent proto-area-like entropy in exact \textit{subalgebra} erasure correcting codes.
+Indeed, such codes are expected to be able to support non-trivial area operators.
+Concurrently, the emergence of the QES-like behavior in approximate codes should be examined in close connection with systems that can produce non-trivial area operators through algebraic constraints in the bulk \cite{Donnelly_2017,Cao_2021,Dolev_2022,Dong:2023kyr,Qi_2022} and random tensor networks \cite{Hayden_2016}.

 An important open question is the geometric interpretation of the proto-area entropy.
 Although its monotonic increase with bulk entropy resembles the behavior of quantum extremal surfaces, it remains unclear whether the proto-area corresponds to the area of a backreacted extremal surface, the quantum extremal surface area, or some other entropic quantity.